Dining & Housing

 Ah, the twin cravings of life: the comforts of home and the stimulation of new experiences.
 We strive to help you strike the right balance—no matter your culture, your food preferences, or your best study environment.
 We have what you need to nourish the mind and the body.

-You can stop by our vegetarian cafe or the kosher dining hall.
+Keep kosher or just enjoy a variety of ethnic and international options at 104West!, Cornell’s kosher dining room.
 Or you can take your taste buds for a special treat during one of our dining events, such as our Diwali dinner, or our annual sustainable food celebration, the Harvest Dinner.

 Every housing option provides an opportunity for a strong and connected community.

 First-year undergraduates live with their classmates on North Campus.
 The Carol Tatkon Center serves as the hub of activity, Faculty Fellows seem to be around every corner, and residence hall advisors are never far away.